Italy - Factors to watch on July 28

 Italy's top utility Enel is interested in small bolt-on acquisitions to fuel growth but sticks to its view that big transformational deals create no value.

-The car maker's chief executive, Sergio Marchionne, will present a new five-year plan in early 2018, he said on Thursday, launching the next stage of a strategic revamp that could also include some asset sales.
+The car maker's chief executive, Sergio Marchionne, will present a new five-year plan in early 2018, he said on Thursday, launching the next stage of a strategic revamp that could also include some asset sales. (*) U.S. and California regulators are expected to approve Fiat Chrysler’s request to sell 2017 diesel vehicles, two sources said on Thursday – a move that may help the Italian-American automaker win approval for a software fix for older diesel models.

 France will nationalise the STX France shipyard to prevent an Italian firm taking majority control, the economy minister said on Thursday, triggering an angry response from Rome to President Emmanuel Macron's first big industrial policy decision.